 Roughly chop the onions and the celery and add them to the brisket pan.

 Pour in the red wine and add the bay leaves.
-Cover and bake in oven for 2 to 3 hours or until the brisket reaches an internal temperature of 170 degrees.
-(Note: Grass-fed beef cooks faster then grain-fed beef, so watch the temperature and time closely.
-My 3.5 lb brisket came out exactly at the 2 hour mark.)
+Cover and bake in the oven for 2 to 3 hours or until the brisket reaches an internal temperature of 170 degrees.
+(Note: Grass-fed beef cooks faster than grain-fed beef, so watch the temperature and time closely.
+My 3.5 lb brisket came out exactly at the 2-hour mark.)

 Let the brisket cool to room temperature and then refrigerate overnight it in the same pan that you cooked it in so that all the juices can soak back up into the meat.